slatedocs/slate/source/includes/gcp/_firewall_rules.md

 ### Firewall rules

-Firewall allows you to control inbound and outbound traffic to your [network](#gcp-networks)
+Firewall allows you to control inbound and outbound traffic to your [environment](#administration-environments)

 #### List firewall rules